-The American Iron and Steel (AIS) provision requires CWSRF and DWSRF assistance recipients to use iron and steel products that are produced in the United States.
+The American Iron and Steel (AIS) provision requires CWSRF assistance recipients to use iron and steel products that are produced in the United States.
 This requirement applies to projects for the construction, alteration, maintenance, or repair of a public water system or treatment works and if the project is funded through an assistance agreement executed beginning January 17, 2014.

 The AIS provision is a permanent requirement for all CWSRF projects.
-The America's Water Infrastructure Act of 2018 extends the AIS provision for DWSRF projects through Fiscal Year 2023.